siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 (u e^{i pi/2})^2 = -u^2
 ```

-This is why negative numbers enter as rotations rather than magnitudes.
+This is why `u^2` can be negative if `u` is not real.
+The negative square is not an ultrareal manifestation; it is the result of rotating the inner value before squaring.

 ## Rotation-Aware Joining